 Having made our way, slowly and constantly stopping for views, to a clifftop shrine dedicated to the country's patron, Saint Patrick, in an extraordinarily exposed and picturesque location in northwest Ireland, between the Atlantic Ocean and a rocky shore of sheer cliffs.
 Each step, suspended high above the waves, a story about the area's history, and each step a unique setting for more stories.
 Standing there, between wave, rock and wind, and knowing you're there now and just now.
 All of that embedded in a landscape that will reveal geological, historical or archaeological wonders everywhere you look, opening up even more stories.
 That's part of what Peter Sommer Travels does in Ireland.

-For all of these moments, and so many more, join Peter Sommer Travels on our tours and cruises in six countries.
+For all of these moments, and so many more, join Peter Sommer Travels on one of our expert-led tours.
 We, and our many experts in the countries we travel, long to see you, and to share with you all the interest and all the beauty of the places we travel!